spaceKid28/teiko_cells/solutions/database_question_2_3_4_5.md

+## Question 2

 The relational database approach is a good approach because the data in cell-count.csv is highly structured.

 Here is a list of some advantages to the relational database structure.

 1. Data Integrity
    - Relational databases enforce data integrity through constraints like primary keys and foreign keys.
 This ensures that data remains consistent and accurate (e.g., every sample is linked to a valid subject and project).